-At present, there is a single known population of the subarctic darner in New York State.
-A record from non-breeding habitat in the Adirondacks.
+At present, there two known extant populations of the Subarctic Darner in sphagnum bogs in the Adirondacks.
 There was an additional disjunct population on the southern tier known from the 1970s.
 However, they have not been documented there since 2009 despite repeated searching.
-There are likely additional undiscovered populations in this region and perhaps elsewhere in the state where bogs are found.
+There are likely additional undiscovered populations in the Adirondacks and perhaps elsewhere in the state where bogs are found.
 However, this is primarily a species of Canada and northern Europe, is considered rare in most of the northern states where it occurs, and is not expected to be found in a large number of locations in New York.

 There are no obvious threats to the habitat that supports populations in New York although there may well be threats to other, as yet unidentified, populations.
 The Chenango County population is isolated, so is likely a sink population.
 Little published information is available citing specific cases of negative impacts to bog and fen odonates, but any activities which degrade the sensitive hydrology of these habitats would threaten populations of this species.
 Examples include peat mining, ditching, filling, eutrophication, direct effects of pesticides (e.g. for mosquito control or from agricultural runoff), and increases in the sediment load of the wetland (such as might result from agricultural runoff or removal of vegetation from the adjacent uplands).
 Succession could also threaten some sites as shallow pools fill in with vegetation over time.
 Removal of large areas of forest or shrub habitats adjacent to occupied wetlands could also threaten populations as these adjacent habitats are important for recently emerged adults until they reach maturity.
 Temperature extremes, droughts, and habitat shifting and alteration as a result of climate change is expected to affect boreal bog odonates.

 Research aimed at obtaining information on population size at occupied sites would be useful in determining the overall population for this species in the state.

 The habitat for this species has been described as muskeg ponds, bogs, and northern swamps (Mead 2003), whereas Nikula et al. (2003) describe the habitat in Massachusetts as sphagnum bogs and deep fens with wet sphagnum.
-The sole breeding location for this species in New York is a bog complex that includes areas of black spruce-tamarack bog, highbush blueberry bog thicket, and inland poor fen.
+The locations for this species in New York include areas of black spruce-tamarack bog, highbush blueberry bog thicket, and inland poor fen.

 There are two known extant populations of the Subarctic Darner in sphagnum bogs in the Adirondacks.
-There was an additional disjunct population in Chenango County in the southern tier, and a single record from nonbreeding habitat at Blue Mountain, Hamilton County in the Adirondacks.
+There was an additional disjunct population in Chenango County known from the 1970s.
+However, they have not been documented there since 2009 despite repeated searching since then.
 There are undoubtedly undocumented populations present in the Adirondacks, but it is less certain that other populations exist outside this region as the species habitat (sphagnum bogs) is much less common in other parts of the state.

-The subarctic darner is a circumpolar species of northern latitudes.
+The Subarctic Darner is a circumpolar species of northern latitudes.
 Its principal range extends from Canada to northcentral Europe and across Siberia to Japan (Mead 2003).
 In Canada, it is found from the Yukon, Northwest Territories and western provinces eastward to Ontario, Quebec, and the Atlantic provinces.
-In addition to Alaska, this darner has been found in a number of northern states including Maine, Massachusetts, New Jersey, New York, Minnesota, Wisconsin, Montana, Oregon, and Washington (Needham et al. 2000).
+In addition to Alaska, this darner has been found in a number of northern states including Maine, Massachusetts, New Hampshire, New Jersey, New York, Minnesota, Wisconsin, Montana, Oregon, Vermont, and Washington (Needham et al. 2000).